 According to Ellison, the biggest challenge she faced was learning to balance school, community, work, and family.
-She learned to be thoughtful about where she wanted to focus her time and efforts – lessons that she knows will serve her well as she goes on to pursue her next credential.
+She learned to be thoughtful about where she wanted to focus her time and efforts – lessons that she knows will serve her well throughout her career.

 “Meredith has high expectations of their students, but they also provide a lot of support to ensure that we achieve great things.
 I have learned to believe in myself and my abilities at Meredith.”

-Learn more about Meredith's Master of Science in Nutritionclass of 2018 master of science in nutrition
+Learn more about Meredith’s Master of Science in Nutrition